 Labor Force

-Maine's labor force grew 1% in 2021 but remains below pre-pandemic levels.
+Maine’s labor force grew 1% to 687,000 in 2023 but remains a serious challenge.

 No significant movement since the last available data